Housing & Homelessness

 building affordable housing and creating healthy communities

-- Identify prime properties eligible for redevelopment in Trenton and in Mercer County.
+Identify prime properties eligible for redevelopment in Trenton and in Mercer County.
 The most desirable lots are those that would permit construction of multiple homes, as Habitat for Humanity prefers building communities (rather than one house at a time).
-Prohibitive factors include the presence of contaminated dirt on the lot and back taxes.
+Prohibitive factors include the presence of contaminated dirt on the lot and back taxes .
+Work done by a 2015 summer intern from CEE would be helpful for this project.

 Habitat for Humanity of Trenton's website